GeoNode/documentation/intermediate/harvesting/index.rst

         automatically scheduled?

     refresh_harvestable_resources_update_frequency
-        How often (in minutes) should new :ref:`refresh sessions <harvesting-session-label>` be automatically scheduled?
+        How often (in minutes) should new :ref:`refresh sessions <refresh-session-label>` be automatically scheduled?

     default_owner
         Which GeoNode user shall be made the owner of harvested resources